nishchalnigam/2750-Cassandra/README.md

 # 2750-Cassandra

-## Part 1: Installing Cassandra on the linux VM's
+## Part 1: Setting up Cassandra on the linux VM's

 1. Make sure JAVA_HOME path is added in the "~/.bashrc" file Type `sudo vim ~/.bashrc` and add the path in the end.
 The path is usually in the `/usr/lib/jvm/` folder.